The following is not immediately obvious:

 Valori restituiti

-Returns the number of columns as an integer, or FALSE on errors.
+Returns the number of columns as an int.

 Esempi